andult/codingexamples/Python/README.md

-Collection of coding in Python
+Collection of code in Python